 - When: December 29, 2018

-At $645, this is the most expensive CFP semifinal in history.
-This year’s Orange Bowl ranks No. 2 in terms of price, followed by $422 at the Rose Bowl, when Georgia beat Oklahoma last year.
+At $568, this is the most expensive CFP semifinal in history The 2108 Rose Bowl, when Georgia beat Oklahoma, is the second most expensive at $422.
 The Cotton Bowl last hosted a CFP semifinal on December 31, 2015, when Alabama played Michigan State.
 The average asking price on the secondary market, according to TicketIQ.com was $234 and the get-in price was $79.
 The average asking price for that game was the third cheapest in the CFP era.

 Clemson and Notre Dame have little history -- the teams have played only three times, and Clemson holds a 2-1 all-time series record.
 The teams last played during the regular season in 2015, when Clemson held off a furious Notre Dame fourth-quarter rally to win, 24-22.
 Clemson is making its fourth CFP appearance and Notre Dame is making its first.